What is the SFS / MSFS Proficiency Exam?

 |MSFS||96 or better||none (unless placement below 96)||if placement below 96 enrollment in 112, 161, or above gateway; otherwise none||Minimum of Good to pass|

 When is the exam offered?

-The French Proficiency Exam is offered in November and April (check the Department website: french.georgetown.edu, for actual dates).
+The French Proficiency Exam is offered in December and April.
 The exam will also be offered over the summer for students enrolled in the FREN 161 summer course.
 If the course does not open, the exam will not be offered.
 Please see below for other eligibility requirements.
 A $50.00 fee will be charged for students needing to take to the exam outside of the regular examination periods.

 Who is eligible to take the BSFS Proficiency Exam?